HMCTS Historic Debt Team

 Will HMCTS Historic Debt Team pass the fine to bailiffs to enforce?

 Before issuing a warrant, the Historic Debt Team must issue a Further Steps Notice.
-If the debt remains unpaid at this stage, a warrant may be issued and passed to either Marston Group, Collectica Ltd or Excel Enforcement.
-If you receive correspondence from either of these companies with the reference HMCTS HD, or even just HD, this will refer to a debt from the Historic Debt Team.
+If the debt remains unpaid at this stage, a warrant may be issued and passed to either Marston Holdings, Collectica Ltd or Excel Enforcement Ltd. If you receive correspondence from either of these companies with the reference HMCTS HD, or even just HD, this will refer to a debt from the Historic Debt Team.

 Contacting the HMCTS Historic Debt Team